 Challenge: Most laser designators use a lot of power, are heavy, and don’t perform well over a wide range of environmental conditions.

 We discovered a way to exploit laser technology that established a new standard in size for lasers of this class.

 We developed an athermal, lightweight laser designator that can be used in handheld, drone, and aircraft configurations: the AIRTRAC.

 We delivered units to several branches of the military, including the U.S. Army.

 Here at RPMC lasers, we have teamed up with Areté Associates to introduce the AIRTRAC into the laser designation market.
-In addition to the AIRTRAC-LD, 1064nm variant described above, we at RPMC also offer the AIRTRAC-6M laser series in both the second (532nm) and third (355nm) harmonics.
-For additional information, including detailed technical specifications on these lasers, click here or talk to one of our knowledgeable Product Managers today by clicking the button below or calling us at 636.272.7227.
+For additional information, including detailed technical specifications, click here or talk to one of our knowledgeable Product Managers today by clicking the button below or calling us at [email protected].